ianbeemsterboerr/rebase-training/README.md

 1. Open the "Log / History" tab
 1. Right-click the **_parent_ of oldest commit** you want to rebase interactively (here `5c3d0ea`) and select "Rebase children of xxx interactively..."
 1. Modify the commits as desired (check out [this video](https://www.youtube.com/watch?v=mBCJCuU3p7I) for all the options)

+### CLI

+Interactive rebasing allows you to squash, delete and reorder commits before rebasing them onto a different branch.

+1. Checkout **source branch** (`git checkout rebase/feature/multiply`)
+1. Rebase interactively **_head_ of target branch** (`git rebase rebase/master -i`)
+	- This will show a vim screen with the options and commit messages
+	- You can change the action if needed in front of the commit.
+		- For instance you can change an action _default `pick`_ to `f`: start edit mode in vim by pressing `i` remove `pick` from the line and enter `f`, next press `escape` to stop the edit mode in vim.
+	- You can quit and write to continue with `:wq`.
+	- Look for basic vim explanation [here](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started).

 ## Pushing Changes - in Sourcetree